Max Polyakov

 Maksym "Max" Polyakov (born 30 June 1977) is an international technology entrepreneur, investor, economist, and philanthropist from Ukraine.
-Polyakov is a general partner in the venture fund Noosphere Ventures Partners LP which invests in a number of technology companies over the global scale.
+Polyakov is a general partner in the venture fund Noosphere Ventures Partners LP which invests in a number of global technology companies.

-Polyakov has a business philosophy with deep scientific roots.
-He follows the idea of Ukrainian scientist Volodymyr Vernadsky who claimed that knowledge is the driving force behind every further positive development on Earth.
+Polyakov follows the concept of Ukrainian scientist Volodymyr Vernadsky who claimed that knowledge is the driving force behind every further positive development on Earth.
 Polyakov believes that space-based technologies can and should be used to solve problems on Earth.

 Education

 Maksym "Max" Polyakov was born in Zaporizhzhia, Ukraine.
 In high school, Polyakov won competitions in math and physics, then scholarships.
 In 2001, Polyakov graduated from Zaporizhzhia State Medical University as an obstetrician-gynecologist.

 In 2013, Polyakov was awarded a Ph.D. in International Economics and in 2019, earned a Doctor of Economic Sciences.

 He is a co-author of philosophical and scientific works on noospherology, semiotics, and innovation in economics.